Juicio Final (1993): Background

 For decades Arena México, the main venue of the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), would close down in early December and remain closed into either January or February to allow for renovations as well as letting Circo Atayde occupy the space over the holidays.
-As a result CMLL usually held a "end of the year" supercard show on the first or second Friday of December in lieu of their normal Super Viernes show.
+As a result CMLL usually held an "end of the year" supercard show on the first or second Friday of December in lieu of their normal Super Viernes show.
 1989 is the first year where CMLL used the name "El Juicio Final" ("The Final Judgement") for their year end supershow.December 8, 1989 It is no longer an annually recurring show, but instead held intermittently sometimes several years apart and not always in the same month of the year either.
 All Juicio Final shows have been held in Arena México in Mexico City, Mexico which is CMLL's main venue, its "home".